 Medicine Bow NF

 No backcountry permits required at this time.
-See link below for details.
 Some parking lots/trailheads in the National Forest are marked as FEE Areas.
+Medicine Bow National Forest seems to be intent on charging day-use fees in certain areas.
+See Fee Areas for detail.

 Roosevelt National Forest